theblackwidower/KanaQuiz/README.md

   * Dynamic AI chooses the kana you have the most trouble with
   * Vocabulary support with Kanji option
   * Enhanced multiple choice answer selection
+  * Includes the extended katakana set, recommended by the Japanese government for more accurate pronunciation of foreign words
+  * Proper kanji support with kanji questions
+  * Selectable themes of various colours and tones
+  * Utilizes the RikkaApps' Font Provider for prettier text

 ## Upcoming features